Omodaka9375/xEth-wallet-for-NFC/README.md

 # xETH wallet for NFC

-A basic example of an Ethereum API with endpoints, and a client NFC app.
+Example of simple Ethereum API server with endpoints, and a client NFC app.

 * `/createWallet` create an ethereum wallet
 * `/getBalance` checking wallet balance